MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 ## Overview

 Keyboard shortcuts aid accessibility and can make it easier and more efficient to navigate to different areas and elements on a page.
-They're supported by most web browsers, however, the behavior may vary slightly.
+Most web browsers support these shortcuts, however, the behavior might vary slightly.

 > [!NOTE]
 > The keyboard shortcuts described here refer to the U.S. keyboard layout.
-The layout of the keys on other keyboards may not correspond exactly to the keys on a U.S. keyboard.
+The layout of the keys on other keyboards can not correspond exactly to the keys on a U.S. keyboard.

 Most of the shortcuts are the same whether the operating system is Windows or macOS.
 However, some shortcuts differ for macOS.
 These shortcuts are indicated with brackets in the following sections.